-14. Leaves Related to Domestic Violence, Stalking or Crime Victim stalking, or whose child has been the victim of domestic violence or stalking, or who has been the victim of a crime, or whose immediate family member has been the victim of a crime, may take unpaid time off to attend court proceedings, attend to their own, or their family member's safety, or to receive medical care or counseling.
+14. Leaves Related to Domestic Violence, Stalking or Crime Victim

+Consistent with state law, an employee who has been the victim of domestic violence, stalking, or whose child has been the victim of domestic violence or stalking, or who has been the victim of a crime, or whose immediate family member has been the victim of a crime, may take unpaid time off to attend court proceedings, attend to their own, or their family member's safety, or to receive medical care or counseling.
 To the extent possible, employees must provide advance notice of absences/leaves associated with this policy.
 An employee who takes unpaid time off for any of the purposes stated in this paragraph may elect to use accrued unused vacation, sick, management or comp time leave time in lieu of taking unpaid time off.